Changissnz/nu_merchant_principal/README.md

 Trigger, labeled by the rows.
-The infrastructural costs, comprised of sentient agents, the environment, and the situation that is staged by these sentient agents, are the two columns: effective or ineffective cooperative.
+The infrastructural costs, comprised of sentient agents, the environment, and the situation that is staged by these sentient agents, are the two columns: effective and ineffective cooperative.
 The cooperative is designated as an alignment with the Silent Trigger's actor.
 Note that there are no positive gains to resources.
 If the cooperative is ineffective,